You want to master Italian, right?

 These might keep you busy physically, but your mind is free to study!

 How?
-With audio lessons that don’t need a visual aid, as Ripeti con me!
+With audio lessons that don’t need a visual aid like Ripeti con me!

 Not only does it make your time more meaningful, but it also makes house chores less tedious.